dmtrinh/used-car-prices/README.md

 ## Business Understanding

 From a business perspective, we are tasked with identifying key drivers for used car prices.
-We will employ an essemble of techniques to determine feature importance and enable predictive modeling:
+We will employ a collection of techniques to determine feature importance and support building of a predictive model for used car sale prices.
 * Exploratory data analysis (EDA) to understand distribution of each feature and also their relationship to price
 * Data preparation activities to filter out missing data, impute missing values, and engineer new features that may be useful.
 * Build a model to help predict sales prices based on various features of a car